-Reference Tables B.1-B.6 present estimated point prevalent (December 31) counts of the Medicare non-ESRD population, based on the 5% Medicare sample, for adults aged 20 and older rather than the ageeligible (aged 65 and older) cohort presented in Chapter 2.
+Reference Tables B.1-B.6 present estimated point prevalent (December 31) counts of the Medicare non-ESRD population, based on the 5% Medicare sample, for adults aged 20 and older rather than the ageeligible (aged 65 and older) cohort presented in Volume 1, Chapter 2: Identification and Care of Patients with CKD.
 Each year's cohort included all patients alive and without ESRD, who were continuously enrolled in Medicare Parts A and B, and not enrolled in a Medicare Advantage program for the entire year.
 Age was calculated as of December 31 of the reported year.
 Race and sex were provided by the Master Beneficiary Summary File.
 The disease conditions of CKD, heart failure (HF), and diabetes mellitus (DM) and the stage of CKD were determined from claims in the reported year, using the methods described in the Identification of Major Comorbidities section of this chapter and the diagnosis codes listed in Tables 10.3 and 10.4.
 Counts were multiplied by 20 to represent 100% of the Medicare population meeting the cohort definition.

 Reference Tables B.7-B.10 were based on NHANES data (see the NHANES methods description in the Chapter 1: CKD in the General Population section, above).
-For Table B.8, CKD was defined as an estimated glomerular filtration rate (eGFR) less than 60 ml/min/1.73m2 (which identifies Stages 3 and 4) or urine albumin creatinine ratio (ACR) greater than 30 mg/g (which identifies Stages 1 and 2). eGFR was estimated from one serum creatinine measurement using the CKD-EPI equation (Levey et al., 2009).
+For Table B.8, CKD was defined as an estimated glomerular filtration rate (eGFR) less than 60 ml/min/1.73m2 (which identifies Stages 3 and 4) or urine albumin creatinine ratio (ACR) greater than 30 mg/g (which identifies Stages 1 and 2).
+We estimated eGFR from one serum creatinine measurement using the CKD-EPI equation (Levey et al., 2009).